-Just below the Proxy Access list is a button labeled Edit Proxies.
-Click this button to go to the Change Proxy Authorization page.
-On that page, you can select different proxies for authorization via the checkboxes, up to the limit of your subscription plan.
+Under Account Settings on the right side of your dashboard is a Change Proxies link.
+Click this link to go to the Change Proxy Authorization page.
+On that page, you can select and deselect different proxies for authorization via the checkboxes, up to the limit of your subscription plan.
 To save your new selections and return to the dashboard, click the Authorize Proxy Servers button.

-On the Change Proxy Authorization page you can also get access to more proxies by clicking the Upgrade Your Plan link on that page.
-(Details on upgrading are available in Changing Your Subscription Plan.)
+On the Change Proxy Authorization page you can also get access to more proxies by clicking the Upgrade Payment Method or Change Plan link on that page.
+Details on upgrading are available in Changing Your Subscription Plan.

-The lower portion of the dashboard shows the details of your subscription plan, along with a button labeled Change Plan or Update Account enabling you to upgrade or downgrade your account.
+The lower portion of the dashboard shows the details of your subscription plan.

 Create New Sub-Account